Click here for a formatted, PDF version of The Leapfrog Group Fact Sheet.

 NQF Safe Practices The National Quality Forum-endorsed Safe Practices cover a range of practices that, if utilized, would reduce the risk of harm in certain processes, systems, or environments of care.
 Included in the 34 practices are the three leaps above.
 This fourth leap assesses a hospital’s progress on eight of the remaining 31 NQF safe practices.

-These “leaps” adhere to four criteria: (1) There is scientific evidence that their implementation would significantly reduce preventable mistakes.
-(2) Implementation by the health industry is feasible in the near term.
-(3) Consumers can appreciate their value.
-(4) Health plans, purchasers, and/or consumers can easily ascertain their presence or absence when assessing health care providers.
-Because the health care industry needs time to meet these standards, Leapfrog works with the provider community to arrive at aggressive, but feasible, target dates for implementation of Leapfrog’s recommended quality practices.
+These “leaps” adhere to four criteria: (1) there is scientific evidence that their implementation would significantly reduce preventable mistakes; (2) implementation by the health industry is feasible in the near term; (3) consumers can appreciate their value; and (4) health plans, purchasers, and/or consumers can easily ascertain their presence or absence when assessing health care providers.
+Because the healthcare industry needs time to meet these standards, Leapfrog works with the provider community to arrive at aggressive, but feasible, target dates for implementation of Leapfrog’s recommended quality practices.